-Race against the NASTAR pacesetter, Heidi Voelker.
-Every Saturday she zooms down the course and sets the pace.
-Then Deer Valley uses her times to set Platinum, Gold, Silver and Bronze medals.
+Race against the NASTAR pacesetter, picked by Deer Valley.
+They often use Olympians!
+Then Deer Valley uses the time to set Platinum, Gold, Silver and Bronze medals.
 There's also participant medals if you're slow like I am!
 This was a HUGE hit with our girls and Mr. Momtrends.
 It's $10 for two runs (and two chances to medal).

-What else?
-There's some shopping to be done.
-But mostly it's all about heading to the hot tub and pool after skiing and swapping favorite runs and epic falls.
+Yes, Park City is fun, but mostly the apres-ski family fun is all about heading to the hot tub and pool after skiing and swapping favorite runs and epic falls.
 This is the type of trip where mom can relax and everyone can enjoy skiing together or upping the ante and getting lessons.
 Whether it's your first time on skis or your family's annual trip, you know investing in Deer Valley will pay off.

 MORE SKI FEATURES FROM MOMTRENDS

 - Rent your kids ski outfits this year with Kit Lender

 - Listen to the Ski Moms Fun Podcast

 - 12 Ways to Recycle and Resell Old Ski Gear